Remi-Coulom/joedb/doc/source/getting_started.rst

 - ``index_tutorial.cpp`` illustrates how to use :doc:`indexes`,
 - and ``generate.sh`` is a bash script that will compile all the code and run the programs.

-It might be a good idea to also look at the :doc:`tools` provided by joedb, and also read the rest of this User's Guide: it presents the most significant features of joedb in more details than the Introduction.
+It might be a good idea to also look at the :doc:`tools <tools>` provided by joedb, and also read the rest of this User's Guide: it presents the most significant features of joedb in more details than the Introduction.

 Using joedb with cmake
 ----------------------